anon-blue/anon.blue/README.txt

-erything she changes she touches with love 10000 forms all beuatifufl children

-                                                       101000110100110110    010
-1 01010 fuck you fuck you fuckyourdfumbasspoopw      poor lithow do i typetestin gtest                        morninh of course theres no guaranteeso you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol
+at do I type about now?
+Maybe I should forget it and head back to reddit or eat some more red velvet cake and watch some Adult Swim | Off the Air.
+Man, this typ ing is pretty relaxing.
+Like you're creating art with words, esp    expressing y ourself. uck you fuck you fuckyourdfumbasspoopw      poor lithow do i typetestin gtest                        morninh of course theres no guaranteeso you are 010 01000100001010101010100010101010101010101010101010101010100101010100101010101010 101010101010101010101410211020120110bfr jui8ng9ctvhy7m,kol